 We are aided in our work by long standing collaborations with many other international research groups.
 We also have links to industry, including companies such as Chr.
 Hansen and Enterobiotix.

 Selected Ongoing Projects:

-2014-2022 Supported by institutional core funding from the Scottish Government’s Rural and Environmental Science and Analysis Service (RESAS).
+2022-2027 Harnessing the gut microbiome to strengthen livestock resilience against carriage and infection by pathogens.
+Scottish Government's Rural and Environmental Science and Analysis Service (RESAS).
+[PI].

 Selected Past Funding: